delfick/credo/README.rst

     See the Advanced Usage section to see this in use.

+    Note that if you give "--no-sourcing" as an action option, then sourceable will say this command should not be sourced

 It also does:

 * Stores your credentials so that you have repositories of users in particular